sjpfenninger/modelling-energy-systems/advanced/mixed-complementarity.md

 \end{align}
 ```

-Finally, some remarks on the Equivalent Optimization Problem of the Nash-Cournot game with the inverse demand function.
-Firstly, the objective function of the does not compute some direct measure of the Social Welfare expected by clearing the market, in comparison to the Nash game.
-The objective function of the EOP is a mere artefact constructed to solve the Nash-Cournot game.
-Secondly, despite the non-linear terms (squared) of the EOP, we are still in the convex optimization region and therefore can obtain a solution to the problem through the KKTs.
+Note that the objective function of this EOP is no longer a measure of social welfare, in contrast to the objective of the EOP of the Nash Game.
+The problem contains quadratic terms in the objective but is still convex.

 ## Remarks

-With the introduction of the Mixed Complementarity problems as a way to solve the Nash and Nash-Cournot games, we have introduced a paradigm shift in the way we study the market interactions.
-Up to now, we were considering the market only from the side of a pool operator that aims to clear the market.
-Now, with the new tools available we can model the market clearing along with the interactions between different market actors.
-Specifically, through the Nash equilibrium we can model the participation of agents in a perfectly competitive market, where they have zero market power.
-Moreover, to formulate a problem that better describes modern market, we introduced the Nash-Cournot equilibrium.
-In a Nash-Cournot game, the actors have market-power and try to optimally set their actions, considering the actions of the other actors as granted.
+With the introduction of the Mixed Complementarity problems as a way to solve the Nash and Nash-Cournot games, we have introduced a paradigm shift in the way we study  interactions between self-interested market participants.
+Up to now, we were considering the market only from the side of a central market operator that aims to clear the market.
+Now, with the techniques introduced in this module, we can study simple electricity markets as the interaction between different market actors.
+Specifically, through the Nash Games, we can understand the participation of agents in a perfectly competitive market.
+To study how strategic behavior and market power change market outcomes, we introduced the Nash-Cournot equilibrium.

-For both Nash and Nash-Cournot games, we demonstrated how through the formulation of a Mixed Complementarity Problem, which has equivalence of the KKT conditions, and then solve an Equivalent Optimization Problem, to find the equilibrium solution.
-For the Nash game, we showed that the Equivalent Optimization Problem is the maximization of the social welfare, as exactly in the market clearing problem.
-Finally, we also extracted the Equivalent Optimization Problem for the Nash-Cournot game, based on comparing the Nash-Cournot with the Nash game KKTs.
-All in all, through the use of equilibrium problems we can make relationships and interactions between market agents explicit, and have a more intuitive way of formalizing problem.
-Through the tools of MCP and EOP we can solve these equilibrium problems!
+For both Nash and Nash-Cournot Games, we developed formulations of the game (i.e., the set of interrelated optimization problems and the coupling constraint) and the corresponding a Mixed Complementarity Problem (i.e., the KKT conditions of the decision problems of the involved actors and the coupling constraint).
+We discussed how we can determine the equilibria in such games, focusing on Equivalent Optimization Problems.
+For the Nash Game, we showed that the Equivalent Optimization Problem is a maximization of social welfare.
+We also obtained an Equivalent Optimization Problem for the Nash-Cournot Game.

+These games allow making relationships and interactions between market agents explicit.
+In complex cases, for which the formulation of an optimization problem is non-trivial, MCPs offer a more intuitive way of formalizing problems.

 ## References